dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/localized-barcode-element.md

 **Return value**

-Returns the module size of the barcode.
+An integer representing the module size of the localized barcode.